backblaze-b2-samples/live-read-demo/README.md

 ### Capture Video and Pipe it to the Writer

-Now we can start `ffplay` in the background, reading the fifo, and `ffmpeg` in the foreground, writing raw video to the fifo and fMP4 to its standard output.
-We pipe the standard output into `writer.py`, giving it a B2 bucket name and key.
+Now we can start FFplay in the background, reading the fifo, and FFmpeg in the foreground, writing raw video to the fifo and fMP4 to its standard output.
+We pipe the standard output into `writer.py`, giving it a B2 key.
 The `--debug` flag provides some useful insight into its operation.

 ```shell